• Skip to primary navigation

 Carrot Cake Cookies

-Spiced cookies with carrot and pecan, plus a white chocolate drizzle
+Chunky spiced cookies with carrot and pecan, plus a white chocolate drizzle.
+A no chill cookie recipe that's easy and delicious!

 5 from 12 votes